The Road to Zion

 Location.
 41° 20.622′ N, 95° 57.737′ W. Marker is in Florence, Nebraska, in Douglas County.
 Marker is at the intersection of McKinley Street and 30th Street, on the left when traveling east on McKinley Street.
 Marker located across from The Florence Mill.
 Touch for map.
 Marker is in this post office area: Omaha NE 68112, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Florence Mill (within shouting distance of this marker); a different marker also named The Florence Mill (within shouting distance of this marker); The Mormon Pioneer Trail (about 400 feet away, measured in a direct line); A Meeting House for the Saints (about 400 feet away); From Indian Lands to the Golden Gate (approx. 0.4 miles away); A Little Town That Dreamed of Greatness (approx. 0.4 miles away); The Bank of Florence (approx. 0.4 miles away); Mormon Pioneer Memorial Bridge (approx. 0.4 miles away).
 Touch for a list and map of all markers in Florence.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 10, 2015, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 307 times since then and 16 times this year.
+It was originally submitted on November 10, 2015, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 371 times since then and 39 times this year.
 Photos: 1, 2. submitted on November 10, 2015, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.